 The world’s first 3D printed titanium skull implant

 Back in 2003, the Department of Cranio-Maxillofacial and Plastic Surgery of the former Maastricht University Hospital needed a product to repair large skull defects easily during surgery that not only would fit perfectly on the defect, but also gave a safe and aesthetically pleasing result.
 Until that time, repairing large skull defects had been truly complicated by manually shaping, modelling and placing the implant.
 This resulted in long and complex operations with poor aesthetic results.

 In 2006, young biomedical engineer Maikel Beerens

 (aged 21) did his intership on the topic of “Custom-made Implants

 , the engineering department of the Maastricht University Medical Centre+

 (MUMC+).
-In cooperation with the department of Cranio-Maxillofacial and Plastic Surgery, who had been working with custom-made implants from around 2003, he developed a method to preoperatively design and 3D print, patient-specific implants, based on a computer tomography scan of the patient.
+In cooperation with the department of Cranio-Maxillofacial and Plastic Surgery, who had been working with custom-made implants from around 2003, they developed a method to preoperatively design and 3D print, patient-specific implants, based on a computer tomography scan of the patient.
 The first 3D printed titanium

 skull implant went around the world.
 Everyone in the medical additive manufacturing industry knows it.
 This kind of implants have been implanted very successfully ever since.
 For his thesis he was awarded the Fontys Technology Award, for best thesis in the Netherlands.